How adolescents and young adults achieve quality romantic relationships?

 We don’t need scientific research to make our way towards a successful, happy, and productive intimate relationships.

 Your grandparents and parents (the successful ones, of course) have the answer.
-They will tell you three most important things.
+They will tell you the three most important things.

 1. Listen to your partner